 66. The Examination of the Oxford City Local Plan could, in time, provide an accurate number of their unmet housing need, prior to the publication of a revised South Oxfordshire Local Plan so that the final level of unmet housing need can be incorporated within the South Oxfordshire Local Plan.

-In effect the council will have withdrawn from the Statement of Common Ground, which currently commits the council to providing for Oxford City Council's unmet need.
+The Council may need to withdraw from the Statement of Common Ground, which also commits the Council to providing Oxford unmet need.